 Staying Up to Date: The changing regulatory landscape increases difficulties in staying up to date with the latest regulatory practices.
 Some common challenges include difficulties maintaining documents and regularly updating policies and practices.
 Therefore, comprehensive record-keeping is necessary to fulfill the compliance requirements.
 However, gathering and storing this evidence manually can be challenging.

 Compliance Training: Ensure employees get the proper training on the documentation process.
 Practical training speeds up the implementation process, and adequate training eradicates errors.
+Moreover, regular training helps your employees understand the importance of documentation and compliance processes in daily business operations.

 FINAL THOUGHTS